robotont/robotont_gazebo/README.md

 ## Connect with ROS
 In order to connect ignition gazebo with ros it is neccesary to have ros_ign_bridge package.

-* The binary installation is only available for Blueprint.
+* The binary installation is only available for ignition Blueprint.
 ``` bash
 sudo apt install ros-melodic-ros-ign
 ```